-Software as a Service (SaaS) is a rapidly growing market, with many businesses utilising it to offer their services to a huge global audience and maximise profits.
-SaaS has revolutionised how businesses meet consumer needs and the traditional structure of a company has changed entirely.
+Software as a Service (SaaS) is a rapidly growing market, with many businesses utilizing it to offer their software services to a huge global audience and maximize profits.
+SaaS has revolutionized how businesses meet consumer needs and the traditional structure of a company has changed entirely.
 It’s a unique industry that provides a whole host of benefits, both to businesses and clients, but this new way of working does bring with it a few difficulties.

-HoriZen Capital is in a unique position to understand SaaS company valuations as we have witnessed many companies raise equity or exit in the last 5 years.
-The exits have been a combination of strategic sales and private equity recaps and have provided us an effective way to benchmark private SaaS valuation multiples against public data.
+HoriZen Capital, a SaaS firm, backed by a group of investors who’s in a unique position to understand how to value a SaaS company as we have witnessed many companies raise equity or exit in the last 5 years.
+The exits have been a combination of strategic sales and private equity recaps and have provided us an effective way to benchmark private SaaS valuation multiples against public SaaS company data.

-One of the most discussed topics around SaaS is the valuation when it’s time to sell.
-With a unique industry come unique considerations, and how you value what you offer may be entirely different from what you’re used to.
-To help clear things up and provide a clear perspective on how you can value your SaaS business in 2020, our finance experts have put together everything you need to know, including which metrics you should be pinpointing to measure and how you can increase value before a sale.
+One of the most discussed topics around SaaS valuations is when it’s time to sell.
+With a unique industry comes unique considerations, and how you value what you offer may be entirely different from what you’re used to as the SaaS owner.
+To help clear things up and provide a clear perspective on how you can value your SaaS business in 2022, our financial experts have put together everything you need to know, including which metrics you should be pinpointing to measure and how you can increase your SaaS companies value before a sale.

-Before you begin the valuation process, you need to first look at the differences between SDE, EBITDA, and Revenue, and decide which is right for your business depending on your size and growth.
+Before you begin the SaaS valuation process, you need to first look at the differences between SDE, EBITDA margin, Revenue and understand your future cash flow and decide which is right for your business depending on your size and growth.

-Smaller businesses (valued under $5,000,000) are best suited to use a multiple of seller discretionary earnings, also known as SDE.
-SDE is a value of the profit after all operating expenses and cost of goods have been subtracted from the final gross income, and any owner salary or dividends can be included in the profit value.
+A private SaaS company’s valuation (valued under $5,000,000) are best suited to use a multiple of seller discretionary earnings, also known as SDE.
+SDE is a value of the profitability after all operating expenses and cost of goods have been subtracted from the final gross income, and any owner salary or dividends can be included in the profit value.
 It’s a valuation method that helps show the underlying earning potential of the company, and the owner’s salary being added back into the profit is a crucial element of this.

 SDE = Profit on Income Taxes + Non Recurring Expenses – Non Recurring Income + Non-operating Expenses – Non-operating Income + Depreciation + Amortization + Interest Expense + One Owner’s Total Compensation

-As business growth increases in larger companies (worth over $5,000,000), the way they are valued changes from SDE to EBITDA, also known as earnings before interest, taxes, depreciation, and amortization.
-Due to larger companies often having a more complex ownership structure, with shareholders and CEO’s included in the mix, any owner salaries, compensation, and discretionary expenses should be put back into the business rather than added onto profit to calculate the final, true value.
+As business growth increases in larger companies (worth over $5,000,000), the way SaaS business valuation changes from SDE to EBITDA, also known as earnings before interest, taxes, depreciation, and amortization.
+Due to larger SaaS companies often having a more complex ownership structure, with shareholders and CEO’s included in the mix, any owner salaries, compensation, and discretionary expenses should be put back into the business rather than added onto profit to calculate the final, true value.

 EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization

-For many businesses, these two methods are enough to properly value their earning potential.
-However, SaaS companies can find complications with using these, and the EBITDA currently generated could stand at zero and isn’t an accurate representation of future earning potential.
-This is when the calculation of revenue should be used instead, which looks at current and future growth to provide a more accurate forecast.
+For many smaller SaaS businesses, these two methods are enough to properly value the earning potential.
+However, founders can find complications with using these, and the EBITDA margin currently generated could stand at zero and isn’t an accurate representation of future earning potential.
+This is when the calculation of revenue should be used instead, which looks at current and future growth to provide a more accurate forecast of the SaaS multiple.

-To summarise, if the business is reliant on the owner, has a growth of less than 50% year on year, and/or generates less than $5,000,000 revenue in a year, SDE can be used.
-If not, EBITDA or revenue may be a better way to properly value your SaaS business.
+To summarize, if the business is reliant on the SaaS founders, has a growth of less than 50% year on year, and/or generates less than $5,000,000 revenue in a year, SDE can be used.
+If not, EBITDA or revenue may be a better way to properly assess your SaaS company’s valuation.

-Churn – Your churn rate is the amount of customers who leave your service over a given period of time, usually recorded as a percentage.
-It can tell investors a lot about a business and whether it’ll be successful over time; for example, a high churn rate would indicate the SaaS concept doesn’t fit users needs or falls short of expectations.
-There is no clear figure for an acceptable churn rate, though you should try and keep it below 10% – which is usually a more common and acceptable figure in competitive industries or where the software is designed for short term use – , and less than 5% is ideal.
+Churn – Your customer churn rate is the amount of customers who leave your service over a given period of time, usually recorded as a percentage.
+It can tell investors a lot about a business model and whether it’ll be successful over time; for example, high churn would indicate the SaaS concept doesn’t fit users; needs or falls short of expectations.
+There is no clear figure for an acceptable churn rate, though you should try and keep it below 10% – which is usually a more common and acceptable figure in competitive industries or where the software is designed for short term use – and less than 5% revenue churn is ideal to show customer retention.

 How To Calculate Monthly Churn Rate

 CAC – CAC, also known as Customer Acquisition Cost, is how much money it takes to acquire one new customer, measuring marketing and sales costs.
-The less you spend here the more appealing you’ll look to potential investors, although every SaaS business has varying figures when it comes to CAC so it can be hard to show true value.
+The less you spend here the more appealing you’ll look for potential investors, although every SaaS business has varying figures when it comes to CAC so it can be hard to show the true value metric.

 CAC = (Total Marketing Expenses + Total Sales Expenses) / # New Users Acquired